adse18/audiosity-project/README.md

 ## installation / use

-First of all, import the listed requirements and make sure you are using Python 3.10.
+First of all, import the listed requirements and make sure you are using **Python 3.10**.

-To run the Audiosity WebApp from the command line, you need to simply start the Django server like this:
+To run the Audiosity WebApp from the command line, you need to navigate into the project folder and then simply start the Django server with this command:
 ```
 python manage.py runserver
 ```